MegAnthonyKeogh/giphyAPI/README.md

 No dev dependencies or npm packages require.

-To view the hosted website, please use this link: https://meganthonykeogh.github.io/giphyAPI/.
+To view the hosted website, please use this link:[Giphy API Fun](https://meganthonykeogh.github.io/giphyAPI/).